 Bonus Step: Participate in Machine Learning Competitions

-The benefit of taking part in Machine Learning Competitions is that you get more exposure in ML.
+The benefit of taking part in Machine Learning Competitions is that you get more exposure to ML.
 This makes you more proficient in ML.

 Entering competitions will enhance both theoretical knowledge and practical implementation.

 You can build confidence by using Kaggle’s basic Machine Learning competitions for beginners:

 Digit Recognizer: Once you have gained the knowledge of Python and Machine Learning basics, you can get started with this project.
 This introduces you to the world of neural networks.

 Titanic: Machine Learning from Disaster: This is a popular project for beginners in Machine Learning.
 There are many tutorials available.
 And supports newbies to introduction to Machine Learning concepts.

 Once you complete these competitions, you will become more confident in Machine Learning.
 You can also sign up on additional guided-projects on Machine Learning from Coursera.

 So in this article, we answered the popular questions to Machine Learning.
 Such as why learn Machine Learning, a prerequisite to ML, resources to learn ML, and how to enhance and build confidence in ML.

 Also, we’ve made some detailed research and listed the best online course to learn Machine Learning, make sure you check it out.
 If you loved this piece of content we share the article with your friends and colleagues.